rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

 p.s.
 The ideas in this message were developed in collaboration with the faculty in the CS department.
 Sarah Barks and Philip Kiely provided additional suggestions.
-(I, not Philip, suggested his book.)
+(I, not Philip, suggested his book.
+Philip suggested his video.)

 p.p.s.
 I've posted this message to my 'blog.
 If I get suggestions and corrections, I may update it.
 You can find it at